dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 -->
 [!code-csharp[SavingChanges](../../../samples/core/Miscellaneous/SaveChangesInterception/AuditingInterceptor.cs?name=SavingChanges)]

-Overriding both sync and async methods ensures that auditing will happen regardless of whether SaveChanges or SaveChangesAsync are called.
+Overriding both sync and async methods ensures that auditing will happen regardless of whether `SaveChanges` or `SaveChangesAsync` are called.
 Notice also that the async overload is itself able to perform non-blocking async I/O to the auditing database.
-You may wish to throw from the sync SavingChanges method to ensure that all database I/O is async.
-This then requires that the application always calls SaveChangesAsync and never SaveChanges.
+You may wish to throw from the sync `SavingChanges` method to ensure that all database I/O is async.
+This then requires that the application always calls `SaveChangesAsync` and never `SaveChanges`.

 #### The audit message